entrity/stackedit-computer-vision/papers-read/Currently Reading.md

 Changed network: simpler
 1. include batchnorm, remove dropout
 2. fine-tune classifier network at full resolution (448x448)
-3. remove FC layers; use anchor boxes to predict BBs. (yields 1000+ proposals vs 98 from YOLO)
+3. remove FC layers; use anchor boxes to predict BBs for each cell. (yields 1000+ proposals vs 98 from YOLO)
 4. shrink res to 416x416 and remove a pooling layer to give 13x13 output, which has a center cell, since images tend to have an object in center
 5. predict class and objectness (IoU) for every anchor box.